dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 A **nice mock** suppresses uninteresting call *warnings*.
 It is less chatty than the default mock, but otherwise is the same.
 If a test fails with a default mock, it will also fail using a nice mock instead.
 And vice versa.
-Don't expect making a mock nice to change the test's result.
+Don'type expect making a mock nice to change the test's result.

 A **strict mock** turns uninteresting call warnings into errors.
 So making a